Sangiovese

 "families", Grosso and Piccolo, although this

-seemed to have more commercial basis ("mine's
+seemed to have more of a commercial basis ("mine's

-better than yours") than ampelographic or taste
+better than yours") than any compelling ampelographic or sensory

 evidence to justify this attempt to